pschou/aws-s3-proxy/README.md

 ## Running using a docker-compose file

-See the example docker-compose file in the git repository as it has several settings needed to ensure that the container is able to access the rest endpoint for getting the needed server keys.
+See the example docker-compose.yml file in the git repository as it has several settings needed to ensure that the container is able to access the rest endpoint for getting the needed server keys.
+One may also look at the nginx.conf file to see how the reverse proxy is setup to point to this container.

 ```
 $ docker-compose up -d --build